 - DO NOT disturb a blister or remove dead skin from a chemical burn.

 - DO NOT try to neutralize any chemical without consulting the Poison Control Center or a doctor.

-Call for medical help immediately if the person is having
+Call for medical help right away if the person is having

 , is having , or is .

 - All chemicals should be stored out of the reach of young children -- preferably in a locked cabinet.

 - Avoid mixing different products that contain toxic chemicals such as ammonia and bleach.
 The mixture can give off hazardous fumes.